Travel advice for Peru

 If you're thinking about visiting Peru in August, it's actually a great time to go.
 August falls in the dry season, which means you'll enjoy mild temperatures and very little rain—perfect for activities like hiking the Inca Trail, visiting Machu Picchu, or exploring the Amazon rainforest.

 On the coast, the weather stays mild, and in the Andean highlands, you'll get clear skies with amazing views.
 Just keep in mind that August is also peak tourist season, so it can get pretty busy, especially at popular spots.
-The combination of good weather and school holidays makes it one of the most popular times to visit.
+The combination of good weather and school vacations makes it one of the most popular times to visit.

 Learn more in-depth about the best time to visit Peru.